-Dr. Liz Budd (she/her/hers) is an Evergreen Assistant Professor situated within the College of Education, Counseling Psychology and Human Services Department, and affiliated with the Family and Human Services and Prevention Science programs.
+Dr. Liz Budd (she/her/hers) is an Evergreen Associate Professor situated within the College of Education, Counseling Psychology and Human Services Department, and affiliated with the Family and Human Services and Prevention Science programs.
 Dr. Budd is also a member of the Health Promotion Initiative (https://blogs.uoregon.edu/hpop/) and Prevention Science Institute.
 Nationally, Dr. Budd holds leadership roles in the Physical Activity Section of the American Public Health Association.

 Dr. Budd’s teaching and research interests are centrally located in the field of public health, but are transdisciplinary in nature, reflective of her training.
 The goal of her research is to prevent the onset of chronic diseases, especially among groups with heightened risk, in order to achieve population-level health equity.
 Specifically, she examines the policies and environmental factors (social and physical) that influence physical activity and healthy eating.
-She has a particular interest in youth, adolescent girls, and Latino/a/x community members.
+She has a particular interest in youth, adolescent girls, and Latino/a/x communities.
 Dr. Budd also works to implement, evaluate, and foster the sustainability of evidence-based interventions to promote healthy behaviors in community settings.

 Dr. Budd enjoys weaving her research into her teaching of Contemporary Issues in Public Health and Transdisciplinary Problem-Solving in Public Health, often employing standing ovations and other physical activity breaks throughout class.
 Dr. Budd grew up in Oregon, but completed most of her training in St. Louis, Missouri.
 She encourages undergraduate and graduate students to reach out to her if they are interested in gaining research experience.